davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Adding support for TensorBoard

-To assist with evaluation and tuning of hyperparameters I added support for writing information to disk in a format that can be displayed by TensorBoard (<https://www.tensorflow.org/tensorboard/>).
-I used the tensorboardX library (<https://tensorboardx.readthedocs.io/>) to write the data.
+To assist with evaluation and tuning of hyperparameters support was added for writing information to disk in a format that can be displayed by TensorBoard (<https://www.tensorflow.org/tensorboard/>).
+It used the tensorboardX library (<https://tensorboardx.readthedocs.io/>) to write the data.
 The `fit` function was extended to take an optional `tensorboardX.SummaryWriter` instance and this was used to save:

 - at the start of a training run:
   - the hyperparameters used for training
 - after each iteration: